selimnairb/EcohydroLib/README.txt

 		PATH_OF_SQLITE = /opt/local/bin/sqlite3

-How to use - A typical workflow
+How to use - Typical workflow
 -------------------------------
-A typical workflow will consist of runnnig the follow scripts in the following order:
+A workflow using data from large-scale spatial data infrastructure will consist of running the follow scripts in the following order:
 1. GetNHDStreamflowGageIdentifiersAndLocation.py
 2. GetCatchmentShapefileForStreamflowGage.py
 3. GetBoundingboxFromStudyAreaShapefile.py